-Besides architecture, he works on oil painting, industrial design and innovative business ideas, while also educating himself on coding, physics, engineering, economics, and beyond.
-Vincent started oil painting at a very early age and became preoccupied with science and art with great passion in technology since childhood, always desiring to be a polymath.
-After majoring in painting for years, Vincent identified architecture as a field in harmony with his interdisciplinary interests and aspirations to contribute to the world and serve humanity.
+Besides architecture, Vincent likes to draw, paint, explore industrial design, and think about innovative tech ideas.
+He started practising traditional art at a very early age with great passion in science and technology, always desiring to be a polymath.
+After majoring in fine art for years, Vincent identified architecture in harmony with his interdisciplinary interests and aspiration to serve humanity.

 Big Noise Balloch